When to visit Torres del Paine: key information

 May

-Weather: Temperatures are still decreasing, and nights are especially cool with temperatures touching zero for the first time.
-One of the highest months for rainfall, chance of snow.
+Weather: Temperatures continue to drop, Nights are especially cool with temperatures touching freezing for the first time.
+This is one of the highest months for rainfall, with a strong chance of snow.

-Daylight: With only around 9 hours of sunlight, the days will feel short.
-There is less opportunity to take your time on the trails.
+Daylight: With only around nine hours of sunlight, the days will feel short, giving much less opportunity to take your time on the trails.

-Advantages: The park is far quieter in May, and is starting to settle into low season.
+Advantages: The park is far quieter in May, as it settles into low season.
 You're likely to have the trails to yourself, to enjoy the flora and fauna at leisure.

-Things to consider: Some services may be reduced, and refugios and hotels may be closed.
+Things to consider: Some services will be reduced, and refugios and hotels may be closed.
 Plan ahead, especially if you are planning a multi-day hike.

 June

-Weather: Lowest temperatures of the year, be prepared for it to drop below 0 at night and not climb much above 5 during the day.
-Luckily, winds are at their lowest, averaging only 4 km per hour.
+Weather: Lowest temperatures of the year, be prepared for it to drop below freezing at night and not climb much above 41F (5C), However, winds are at their lowest, with little more than gentle breezes.

-Advantages: Quiet trails, beautiful snowscapes and good changes to see pumas that come down from the mountains to hunt.
+Advantages: There are completely empty trails, beautiful snowscapes and a good chance of seeing pumas as they come down from the mountains to hunt.

-Things to consider: Accommodation is limited, and you'll need to be flexible to change your plans if the weather turns.
+Things to consider: Accommodation choices are very limited, and you'll need to be flexible with your plans if the weather turns bad.

 July